YNAB Alternatives: 7 Simpler or Cheaper Options (2026)

 Big events like weddings, festivals and milestone birthdays can wreck your finances if you only look at the final bill.

-Moving city in the UK can change your cost of living more than you expect - especially if you’re heading to or from London.
+Moving city in the UK can change your cost of living more than you expect, especially if you’re heading to or from London.

-Travelling on a daily budget means deciding in advance how much you can spend each day on food, activities and extras - then organising your trip so that number is realistic.
+Travelling on a daily budget means deciding in advance how much you can spend each day on food, activities and extras, then organising your trip so that number is realistic.

 Zero-hour and shift work make your income hard to predict, but your bills still show up on time.